Disclaimer: This post might contain affiliate links, which means we get a small commission if you make a purchase (at no extra cost to you).

 Pittsburgh Botanic Garden

 The Pittsburgh Botanic Garden is a hidden gem near Pittsburgh for being in the outdoors.
 Not to be confused with Phipps Conservatory and Botanical Gardens, the Pittsburgh Botanic Garden is located just 20 minutes from Pittsburgh in Settler’s Cabin State Park.
-The Pittsburgh Botanic Garden features a number of trails that will take you through fields, the forest, and curated gardens.
+The Pittsburgh Botanic Garden features several trails that will take you through fields, the forest, and curated gardens.

 Mount Washington and Emerald View Park

-Pittsburgh itself always looks beautiful during autumn because many trees and green spaces are scattered along the three rivers.
+Pittsburgh always looks beautiful in autumn because many trees and green spaces are scattered along the three rivers.
 Visiting Mount Washington and Emerald View Park is a great way to see the fall foliage in the city!

 Gateway Clipper Cruise